 Ensuring the job role you are hiring for, and the person you hire, fits your strategic objectives is essential if your recruitment project is going to be a success.
 But often, clients tell us they lack that overall picture of the wider industry, competitor activity and general market trends that are essential for effective recruitment.

-Because Workshop Recruitment is organised into six specialist divisions , our consultants have an in-depth understanding of their specific industry.
+Because Workshop Recruitment is organised into five specialist divisions , our consultants have an in-depth understanding of their specific industry.
 We manage the staffing requirements of companies across many different sectors, and keep a constant eye on wider issues including changing legislation, qualification regulations and developing trends that could impact the way your company needs to be staffed.

 As well as turning-around successful recruitment projects, we are also experts in the fundamentals of human resourcing so, as well as having the agility to act quickly to meet your immediate requirements, we can also offer a consultative service to help you develop a long-term staffing plan if you need it.